nicesbrot/ai-agent-lab/stage-1-hosted-mistral/AgentLab.Api/FAQ.md

-﻿Sehr gute Idee 💡 – das macht dein Projekt sauber dokumentiert und hilft später beim Verständnis der Stufen.
-Hier ist ein kompletter FAQ-Abschnitt zu Stage 1 („Hosted Model“) für dein FAQ.md, im gleichen Stil wie deine bisherigen Einträge:

-🧩 Stage 1 – Hosted Model (FAQ)
-❓ What is Stage 1 – Hosted Model about?
+﻿❓ What is Stage 1 – Hosted Model about?

 Answer:
 Stage 1 demonstrates how to replace the external OpenAI API with your own locally or cloud-hosted LLM.